 return "\n\n".join(content)

 Create a .env file and store your API key in it.
-Get your SearchAPI’s key here.
+You can get your SerpApi key here.

 python main.py

-And then you can ask any question and Ollama will decide whether to use tool or not.
+Ask any question, and Ollama will decide whether to use the search tool or respond from its own knowledge.

 References & Tools: